 Effective February 1, 2020, Senate Bill 998 (SB-998) requires an urban and community water system to report the number of annual discontinuations of residential service for inability to pay on its website.
-For 2022, Contra Costa Water District shut off 305 residential customers due to non-payment, 266 of which were back in service in less than one (1) business day.
+In 2023, Contra Costa Water District shut off 405 residential customers due to non-payment, 341 of which were back in service in less than one (1) business day.

 Non-payment Policy and Procedure

 - Non-payment Policy (PDF)

 - Non-payment Procedure - Spanish (PDF)